Page started: June 18, 2025. Page edited: Augustus 27, 2025.

 After all these years (decades even) and information on the crash and its causes I never expected this page to be necessary.

-This poses the threat that generative artificial intelligence like ChatGPT will act as an amplifying echo chamber for this misinformation.
-Especially since a great number of users will not fact check AI-outcome with the primary source.
+This poses the threat that generative artificial intelligence, like ChatGPT, will act as an amplifying echo chamber for this disinformation.
+Especially since a great number of users will not factcheck AI-outcome against primary sources, such as the official investigation report.
 If primary sources are mentioned at all.

 With this page I hope to inform readers better and encourage web-administrators to amend their text.